rikkadesu/noteplusone/README.md

 * Autosave - on by default.

 The program was mostly designed using PAGE software for Tkinter GUI and uses SQLite 3 for the database.

+## How to Run
+To use the program, run the main_window.py file.